 A watershed is defined as the area of land in which all surface water drains to a common waterway or point.
 In St. Louis, the Mississippi River contains water from many watersheds, including those drained by the upper Mississippi, the Missouri River, the Illinois River, the Salt River, and other smaller drainages.
 A canoe launched in northern Montana eventually would float past the Arch in Downtown St. Louis.
 When thinking about this simple example, one can understand that a waterway is affected by what happens upstream in its watershed, which may be hundreds of miles and several states away.
-This diagram shows the entire extent of the Mississippi River Watershed.
+This diagram shows the entire extent of the Missi diagram shows the entire extent of the Mississippi River Watershed.